undergrad-partner-school

 Student to Faculty Ratio

 According to the most recent data, the student-faculty ratio at St. John's College, Santa Fe was 8:1: that means 8 students per one teacher, which is considered a good ratio.
-The faculty of this school consists of 56 members, according to the most recent data reported.
-Out of that number, there were 38 men and 18 women.
+According to the most recent information, there are 56 faculty members at this school.
+Out of that number, there were 38 male and 18 female faculty members.

 Student Population Diversity Graph